midhungopipk/invisiblecloak/README.md

 # invisiblecloak
-It's a fun application which you will enjoy it.
+It's a simple and fun program which you will enjoy it.
 You can learn some key functions of opencv from this project.